 I have done ethnographic research in Chiapas, Mexico, in Beijing, China, and most extensively in the Navajo (Diné) Nation in the American Southwest, focusing on environmental movements around energy infrastructure.
-My first book, Landscapes of Power: Politics of Energy in the Navajo Nation, will be published with Duke University Press in January, 2018.
-I have a long-term collaboration with scholars at the Diné Policy Institute with whom I am currently developing a new project, investigating the significance of the recent Standing Rock/Dakota Access Pipeline movement within Diné energy and infrastructure politics.
-This new project is supported by grants from Appalachian State’s University Research Council and the Department of Anthropology’s Claassen Research Enhancement award.
+My first book, Landscapes of Power: Politics of Energy in the Navajo Nation, was published with Duke University Press in January, 2018.
+Other papers relevant to my first project are available here.